davidfdomingos/davidfdomingos/README.md

 - 👋 Hi, I’m @davidfdomingos
-- 🌱 Doing a PhD among many other interesting things in life
+- 💞️ Doing a PhD among many other interesting things in life
 - 👀 Fluid Dynamics, Systems and Control and Naval Architecture
-- 💞️ I’m looking to collaborate on sustainable projects
+- 🌱 Green energies rock 🤘
-- 📫 How to reach me david.f.domingos@gmail.com
+- 📫 david.f.domingos@gmail.com

 <!---
 davidfdomingos/davidfdomingos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.